Conjugal violence is a universal problem that can affect anyone regardless of their gender, economic status, ethnicity or religious affiliation.

 - First off, if this happens you have nothing to feel nervous about.
 Just tell the judge that you do not remember the answer to that question and if the lawyer could please pass to the next one.

 - Remember that no one in the courtroom is there to judge or embarrass you.
-The purpose of answering more embarrassing questions is just so that the judges can have a more detailed picture of what happened to you so that they can better assess the situation in order to render a judgement.
+By answering embarrassing questions, you allow the judge to have a more detailed picture of what happened to you so that they can better assess the situation to render a judgement.

-- You are asked a question you do not understand?
+- What happens if you are asked a question you do not understand?

-- Feel free to ask the lawyer to repeat and-or explain the question.
-Remember that there is no shame in not understanding a question, especially when you are not familiar with the Canadian legal terms.
+- Feel free to ask the lawyer to repeat or explain the question.
+Remember that there is no shame in not understanding a question, especially when you are not familiar with the legal terms.

-- You are asked multiple questions at a time?
+- What happens if you are asked multiple questions at a time?

 - You can always ask the lawyer to break down the question into shorter questions that you will answer individually.
-It is important to take the time to think before you answer and to be as precise as possible.
+It is important to take your time before answering the questions and to be as precise as possible.

 What happens when you are done testifying?

 - After you are done testifying, the procedures will go on until the end of the trial.
-The judge will then take time to write the judgment keeping in mind everything they will have heard during the trial.
-Testifying is therefore very important to get the chance to prove your point and to make an impression on the judge.
+After the trial, the judge will render judgement keeping in mind everything they will have heard during the trial from both parties.
+Testifying is therefore very important to get the chance to express your point of view.
 It is also an empowering experience during which you personally get the opportunity to show how unacceptable your aggressor’s actions were.